aribaza/Nutrition-virtual-assistant/readme.md

 You will need to be running a minimum of Python 3.10+

-You'll also need to get an API Key, which you can get from beta.neuphonic.com.
+You'll also need to get an API Key, which you can get from [beta.neuphonic.com](beta.neuphonic.com).

+### MacOS

+If you're on MacOS, install `brew` at [https://brew.sh/](https://brew.sh/) if you don't have it already.

+In most cases, you will be playing the audio returned from our servers directly on your device.

+> :warning: Mac users encountering a `'portaudio.h' file not found` error can resolve it by running
+> `brew install portaudio`.

 ### Installation